Tired of the constant squabbles between your kids? Learn how to stop them from fighting and teach conflict resolution for children instead.

-Then I addressed my five-year-old, “When you’re done, make sure to give the goggles to him.”
+Then I told my eldest, “When you’re done, make sure to give the goggles to him.”
 When he forgets, I remind him to hand the goggles to his brother so both know I mean my word.

-You can even take it further and set a timer.
-If both kids want to ride the scooter, set a timer on your phone for five minutes, at which point the scooter gets passed to the child who was waiting.
+You can even take it further and set a timer in case one child is taking too long.
+If both kids want to ride the scooter, set a timer on your phone for 10 minutes, at which point the scooter gets passed to the child who was waiting.

 Rather than focusing on how to divide the item or separate your kids, do the opposite and encourage them to play and share together.

-Let’s say your older child is playing with a guitar than your younger one now has his eye on.
+Let’s say your older child is playing with a guitar that your younger one has his eye on.
 Understandably, your older child doesn’t want his brother clamoring for the guitar.
-But instead of shooing his brother away or diving deeper into more conflict, explain to your older child that his brother wants to learn from him.
+Instead of shooing his brother away or diving deeper into conflict, explain to your older child that his brother wants to learn from him.